Skip to content

 If your complaint against a member of Chambers extends beyond service-related issues into allegations of misconduct or professional negligence, it is not usually appropriate for Chambers to deal with such matters.
+For complaints alleging misconduct, we advise you to contact the Bar Standards Board, which is the regulatory body for all barristers.

 For complaints alleging professional negligence, it is necessary for the barrister(s) in question to inform their professional indemnity insurer.
-Such complaints will be passed onto the insurer, and it may be that they decide to handle the matter themselves.
+Such complaints will be passed onto their insurer, and it may be that they decide to handle the matter themselves.
 Contact details for the insurer will be passed onto you in such circumstances.

 Complaints made in writing

-Please address your formal letter of complaint to:
+Please address your formal letter of complaint to: Mr Paul Cray, Chief Executive, Farrar’s Building, Temple, London EC4Y 7BD.

 You are welcome to send in hard copy, or via email to paul@farrarsbuilding.co.uk.
 If your complaint relates to Paul Cray, please instead address your letter to Paul Lewis KC, Head of Chambers, or send via email to chambers@farrarsbuilding.co.uk.